accosmin-org/libnano/docs/program.md

 * Typically the solution is found with 8-10 decimals in less than 20 iterations with the default settings.
 If convergence is not achieved, then the program is most likely unfeasible or unbounded.

-* Convexity can be checked for quadratic problems using `program.convex()` function.
+* Convexity can be checked for quadratic problems using the `is_convex(Q)` function.

-* If the number of equality constraints is larger than the number of variables or the constraints may be linear dependent, then it is better to call `program.reduce()` to transform the equality constraints `A` in a full row-rank matrix.
+* If the number of equality constraints is larger than the number of variables or the constraints may be linear dependent, then it is better to call `reduce(A, b)` to transform the equality constraints `A` in a full row-rank matrix.
 This speeds-up the solver and often improves accuracy.